 We’ve seen even worse than the dogs presented in the gallery below.
 Some dogs suffer from thyroid disease and autoimmune disorders that lead to excess weight; chat with your veterinarian for help.

-These dogs do not have a waist or a defined tuck, though they absolutely could.
+These dogs are all overweight.
 Notice how many of them look uncomfortable and are panting, compared to the healthy weight dogs in the previous gallery.
+These dogs are all overfed and likely under exercised.

 Many veterinarians use body condition scores to assess whether a dog is at a healthy weight or not.